Mid-Atlantic Turtle and Tortoise Society

 Also beware of ten gallon "starter kits".
 NO turtle should live permanently in a 10 or even 20 gallon tank, and many kits sold via the Internet are lacking in proper filtration, UVB lighting, or may even be sold with lights that are too hot for a 10 gallon tank.
 Adult box turtles CANNOT live in a 10 or 20 gallon tank, and hatchling aquatics quickly outgrow 10 gallon tanks.

-Our next meeting is March 2, 2013.
+Our next meeting is October 11, 2014.
+Our October speaker, Greg Geller, will discuss the use of electric fencing in increasing the nesting success of freshwater turtles, followed by discussion about the use of trail cameras to generate natural history data on wild turtles.
 Meetings are held three times a year, on Saturdays from 6 - 8:30PM in Catonsville, MD.
-The 2013 dates are March 2, June 1, and Oct 5.
-Directions can be found at http://www.midatlanticturtles.org
+The 2014 dates are in March, June , and October.
+Directions can be found at http://www.matts-turtles.org

 We have lots of special needs eastern box turtles needing permanent homes.
 Most simply need a softer substrate such as long-fiber sphagnum moss and more observation rather than special care.
 Although box turtles need more space than most people realize, at least 8 square feet of "turtle table", they can be inquisitive and responsive to their keepers.
 Tess Cook's Box Turtles book, available in most pet stores, is a good start for anyone wanting a box turtle.